A Message From the Dean

 Hi Leeds Community,

-What an unprecedented time!
-As recently as three months ago, none of us would have been able to imagine the position in which we find ourselves today.
+What an unprecedented year!
+None of us would have been able to imagine the events that have transpired over the past several months.
 That said, we at Leeds are doing everything we can to lead our faculty, staff, and students through this uncertainty.

 Thank you for your ongoing support.
 The commitment and resiliency shown by the entire Leeds community is incredible.
 Stay healthy, stay connected, and Go Buffs!